Kubernetes YAML Generator & Linter

 - Warns against using the

-image tag.
+:latest image tag.

 - Flags containers missing resource

-requests
+requests or limits.

 - Highlights missing

-for improved application reliability.
+livenessProbe or readinessProbe for improved application reliability.

 - Detects potential mismatches between a

-selector and Deployment
+Service selector and Deployment labels.

 - Clear Feedback: Errors and warnings are presented in a clear, organized list, making it easy to identify and fix issues.